-We contribute to this literature presenting the fire-sale risk channel through which increasing sovereign debt concentration in banks borrowing from the LOLR affects sovereign and bank risk.
-Our empirical results bring the theoretical predictions of Diamond and Rajan (2011) to the European sovereign bond market, where increasing concentration of risky sovereign bonds in the portfolios of risky banks reduces the liquidity of those bonds due to fear of fire sales.
-Moreover, we highlight the role of central banks as BOLR to address fire-sale risk and permanently improve the solvency conditions of banks.
+We contribute to this literature presenting the fire-sale risk channel through which increasing sovereign debt concentration in banks relying on public funds affects sovereign and bank risk.
+Our empirical results bring the theoretical predictions of Diamond and Rajan (2011) to the European sovereign bond market, where increasing concentration of risky sovereign bonds in the portfolios of risky banks reduces the liquidity of those bonds due to a fear of fire sales.
+Moreover, we show how the role of central banks as BOLR can address fire-sale risk and permanently improve the solvency conditions of banks.